Skip to main content

 If you meet the eligibility criteria to work on campus that is noted on this page, you can work for any on-campus employer (including the university) with no limit to the number of hours.
 The same rule applies if your work takes place at an affiliated research facility (like the University Health Network), as long as the research is related to your academic area of focus.
 Questions about what is on-campus or off-campus can be directed to our advising team.

-If you have finished your coursework, exams or defended your thesis, and you were eligible to work according to the rules noted on the page above, you can continue working 20hrs a week (or full-time if you qualify for the temporary policy change) off-campus, or full-time on-campus until the final marks are released in your final term or degree completion confirmation is available, whichever comes first.
-Please refer to the Hours of Work section under the Off-Campus Work tab for more details of the temporary policy change regarding off-campus work hours.
+If you have finished your coursework, exams or defended your thesis, and you were eligible to work according to the rules noted on the page above, you can continue working 24 hours per week off-campus, or full-time on-campus, until the final marks are released in your final term or degree completion confirmation is available, whichever comes first.

 After Applying for a Post-Graduation Work Permit (PGWP)